Zagarzazú International Airport

 Zagarzazú International Airport (ICAO: SUCM) is an airport serving the city of Carmelo in Colonia Department, Uruguay.
 The airport is 4 km northwest of Carmelo, by the Río de la Plata village of Zagarzazú.
 South approach and departure may be over the river.

 The San Fernando VOR-DME (Ident: FDO) is located 31.8 nmi south-southwest of the airport.

 History

 On December 19, 2022 a new passenger terminal was dedicated.
+In addition the runway was surfaced with asphalt and LED runway and approach lights were installed.

 Airlines and destinations

 No scheduled flights operate at this airport.